vvanpo/avanpo.github.io/_drafts/a-case-for-rpc.md

     - Resource collections are conceptually similar to OOP classes, or at least class constructors (since you POST to a collection in order to create a resource)
       - More specifically you could argue that media types == classes and resource collections == constructors, but no one ever defines media types (again skirting REST fundamentals) so it's not a super important distinction to make
     - A resource is analogous to an object in OOP parlance
-      - Object, component, module, entity, resource, element, are all vague and generic terms to signify encapsulation, and are conceptually equivalent
+      - Object, component, module, entity, resource, element, are all vague and generic terms variously used to signify encapsulation, and are conceptually equivalent
     - HTTP verbs are just a restricted set of object methods
       - "REST" has been successful probably because it restricts APIs to a few simple and consistent operations (as HTTP verbs are just CRUD), and making large deviations from these standard behaviours requires encoding behavioural descriptions within parameters, which is generally discouraged and considered bad design
     - Status codes cover the bare minimum of error states, and any reasonably complex API exposes their own error codes on top of status codes, leading to redundancy and general messiness